learntheoreticalphysics/book/content/quantum-field-theory/chapter-4.md

 \mathcal{H}_I = \dfrac{\lambda}{4!} \hat \phi^4
 {% end %}

-So, if we substitute our interaction Hamiltonian, the first- and second-order terms in the S-matrix are, respectively:
+So, if we substitute our interaction Hamiltonian, the first- and second-order terms in the probability amplitude are, respectively:

 {% math() %}
 \begin{align*}